OriginTrail/ReadTheDocs/source/features.rst

 The mathematical basis of the implementation can be found here.
 The first iteration of the implementation allows for establishing checks on transformational events in the supply chain.
 Currently the validation is performed at import runtime and can be observed in the logs for each event.
 The proofs are generated for every event and validated by the importer but equality of proofs of ownership transfer events between providers can be validated manually.

 When it comes to the zero-knowledge implementation in the ODN, the Lunar Orbiter now supports quantity validation across several events in the observed supply chain, with the ability to have them be reported in arbitrary stages of their execution, across multiple XML files.
-This is an important improvement from the previous version and presents the first full implementation of the zero-knowledge quantity balance mechanism.
-To utilize the feature, the GS1 XML creation needs to be updated to support it, and will also be explained in detail in our documentation.
+To utilize the feature, the GS1 XML creation needs to be updated to support it.

 Data fingerprinting
 -------------------